wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 saving WS storage.
 This requires efficient lookups using store addresses.

 The granularity of RS/WS maintenance may affect their implementation.
 For example, RSs are implicitly maintained on cache line granularity in the previous paragraph.
-Conflict rates can increase due to false sharing, the justification, however, is that read locality and simplicity of the design may offset the negative effect.
+Conflict rates can increase due to false sharing.
+The justification, however, is that read locality and design simplicity may offset the negative effect.
 On the other hand, if WSs use cache line addresses, then the entire cache line must be logged as speculative data.
+Essentially, the transactional store instruction is expanded into a few load instructions to bring in the cache line, and then a few store instructions to overwrite the cache line, preserving all other contents but update the intended word.
 Not only Write-after-Write (WAW) conflict rate increases in this case, but also Read-after-Write (RAW) and Write-after-Read (WAR).

-We assume that load/store addresses are word-aligned, because otherwise, a load may load half-speculative and half-non-speculative data, complicating the explanation.
+In the following discussion, we assume that the write set is maintained in word granularity.
+In addition, load/store addresses are assumed to be word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)